-As part of the process of evaluating principal risks, the Board also identifies emerging risks and how they impact on the Group's managed wind down process.
-The likelihood of occurrence of each risk and the extent of financial effect to the Group are considered when the board makes economic decisions.
-Along with the update on the principal risks to take into account the impact of the COVID-19 pandemic to the Group, the board identified the following as emerging risks and other key operational risks:
+As part of the process of evaluating principal risks, the Board also identifies emerging risks and how they impact on the Group's managed wind-down process.
+The likelihood of occurrence of each risk and the extent of financial effect to the Group are considered when the Board makes economic decisions.
+Along with the update on the principal risks to take into account the alleviating impact of the COVID-19 pandemic and the ongoing circumstances between Ukraine and Russia to the Group, the Board identified the following as other key operational risks: